 It is best to take a photograph of the garden on a bright day, although you should try to avoid taking a picture towards the sun.
 Either move yourself to a different position, or wait for the sun to travel out of shot.

 When taking pictures of the inside of the property, consider which are the most important or impressive rooms.
 You should take at least one picture of each of them.

 Present the room in the best way possible, making sure it is tidy, removing bins, closing toilet seats, removing unnecessary clutter or personal items.
 It is often nice to place flowers in a room, particularly if it has little character of its own (although avoid moving the same flower display from room to room).
 Let in as much light as possible, opening any curtains or blinds and turning lights on.
 Position yourself tightly into whichever corner of the room gives you the best view.
 When taking the picture, avoid mirrors (this can often be achieved by taking the photograph from an angle), as you don’t want to catch your reflection, in fact, avoid taking pictures with people in at all.

 If there is a feature of the property that is a particularly good selling point, for example an original fireplace, a large kitchen, a great bathroom, make sure you include a photograph.
 Remember that “a picture is worth 1,000 words”, and writing about the fantastic stone floor in the hall won’t convey the same message as a photo.

 Lastly, take as many pictures as necessary.
 You can always delete them, or simply not include them in your property particulars.
 You know your property better than anyone, so pick the photos that you feel show your property at its best.

 And, if you’re no David Bailey, why not ask us to take the photos for you.
-With prices starting at just £69+vat and an average turnaround time of 72 hours, they can make a real difference.
 Click here to order yours now.